baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 > Baltimore's first Negro police captain, Dennis P. Mello, has attained his new rank and new position as head of the Westem police district because he is a Negro.
 Rather than as an exercise in reverse racial discrimination, his promotion may be viewed as an enlightened community experiment…

-In 1966, the Baltimore City police finally became “fully integrated” according to the [Baltimore Police History site](http://baltimorecitypolicehistory.com/) that notes:
+In 1966, the Baltimore City police finally became "fully integrated" according to the [Baltimore Police History site](http://baltimorecitypolicehistory.com/) that notes:

 > Prior to 1966, African American officers were limited to foot patrols as they were barred from the use of squad cars.
-These officers were quarantined in rank, barred from patrolling in white neighbourhoods, and would often only be given specialty assignments in positions in the Narcotics division or as undercover plainclothes officers. […] During this time African American officers were subject to racial slurs from white co-workers during roll call,and encountered degrading racial graffiti in the very districts/units they were assigned.
-During this time period, two future police commissioners of Baltimore,Bishop L. Robinson and Edward J. Tilghman were amongst Baltimore's African American police officers.
+These officers were quarantined in rank, barred from patrolling in white neighbourhoods, and would often only be given specialty assignments in positions in the Narcotics division or as undercover plainclothes officers. […] During this time African American officers were subject to racial slurs from white co-workers during roll call, and encountered degrading racial graffiti in the very districts/units they were assigned.
+During this time period, two future police commissioners of Baltimore, Bishop L. Robinson and Edward J. Tilghman were amongst Baltimore's African American police officers.

-In July 1967, again according to [Baltimore Police History](http://baltimorecitypolicehistory.com/), the Baltimore City Police established the first of four “Community Relations Store Front Operations” noting, “The purpose of these centers is to reach the community on an intimate basis.
-This was the first such project in the Northeastern region of the United States.”
+In July 1967, again according to [Baltimore Police History](http://baltimorecitypolicehistory.com/), the Baltimore City Police established the first of four "Community Relations Store Front Operations" noting, "The purpose of these centers is to reach the community on an intimate basis.
+This was the first such project in the Northeastern region of the United States."

 # 1968 – 1976